Frequently asked questions

 What can the fellowship funding be used for?

-Travel costs of up to $5,000 (excluding GST) are available to support one return international economy airfare and associated travel costs.
+• Travel costs of up to $7,000 (excluding GST) are available to support one return international economy airfare and associated travel costs.
 This includes domestic travel costs to secure visas, and internal flights while overseas (if applicable).
-The applicant organisation will be required to supply evidence of the travel expenditure, e.g. eligible receipts and/or a financial acquittal statement, and will have to return any unused travel funds to the Department.
+The applicant organisation will be required to supply evidence of the travel expenditure, e.g. eligible receipts and/or a financial acquittal statement, and will have to return any unused travel funds to the department.

-Living allowance of $1,250 per week (excluding GST) to cover the costs of living expenses, including accommodation, meals and incidental costs.
-Funding is available for a minimum of 8 weeks and a maximum of 16 weeks duration ($20,000 maximum).
+• Living allowance of $1,600 per week (excluding GST) to cover the costs of living expenses, including accommodation, meals and incidental costs.
+Funding is available for a minimum of 8 weeks and a maximum of 16 weeks duration ($25,600 maximum excluding GST).
 The living allowance funding does not have to be acquitted.
 However, the Fellow will have a reduced entitlement to living allowance if they spend less than the approved travel time in the USA.
-For example, if a Fellow is approved for 11 weeks travel but only travels for 10 weeks, the original travel entitlement will be reduced by one week accordingly and $1,250 would have to be returned to the Department or withheld from the final fellowship payment.
+For example, if a Fellow is approved for 11 weeks travel but only travels for 10 weeks, the original travel entitlement will be reduced by one week accordingly and $1,600 would have to be returned to the Department or withheld from the final fellowship payment.

 Is additional Queensland–Smithsonian Fellowships funding available if the travel costs or living costs rise?